akshaysuresh4793/zapposapi/README.md

 # Introduction

-This is an API architecture for Restaurants.
+This is an API architecture for Restaurant menus.

 The technologies used are as follows: